 Disadvantage is linked closely to living standards and quality of life.
-Disadvantage is a complex interplay between the characteristics of residents in a community and the effects of the social, economic and environmental context in which they exist.
+Disadvantage is a complex interplay between the characteristics of residents in a community and the effects of the social and environmental context in which they exist.
 We can think about disadvantage as components of deprivation, capability and social exclusion.

-- Deprivation: What people miss out on because of where they live or what they can afford. - Capability: What people are effectively able to do and aspire to be. - Social exclusion: When people are unable to participate adequately in economic, social and cultural life.
+- Deprivation: What people miss out on because of where they cannot afford it - · Capability: What people are effectively able to do and aspire to be - Social exclusion: When people are unable to participate adequately in economic, social and cultural life.